Gluten Free Pistachio Berry Goat Cheese Salad Recipe

 I have found that if I have one (or maybe two) dishes that included what I like to call “WOW factor”, I can keep the rest of the meal simple.

 Attention to detail is important.
-After all when you invite someone to your home, they should feel special, like you went to some effort for them.
-You don’t actually have to go to a lot of effort, but it should look like it.
+After all when you invite someone to your home, they should feel special, like you went through some effort for them.
+You don’t actually have to go through a lot of effort, but it should look like it.

 Don’t be afraid to take a little help where you can.
 Using pre-washed salad greens is no crime, neither is using pre-chopped vegetables.
 As long as the food you serve is good, no one will care (or even know) what shortcuts you took.

-This salad fits all of the above requirements; it has WOW factor, attention to detail (without much effort), can be mostly made ahead, uses a shortcut and if served after the main course is like a combo salad and cheese platter all in one.
+This Gluten Free Pistachio Berry Goat Cheese Salad recipe fits all of the above requirements; it has WOW factor, attention to detail (without much effort), can be mostly made ahead, uses a shortcut and if served after the main course is like a combo salad and cheese platter all in one.
 Plus it is really pretty!

-Make the dressing ahead of tmie and store it in a little container in the fridge.
+Make the dressing ahead of time and store it in a little container in the fridge.
 Buy pre-washed baby salad greens and just toss everything together right before serving – simple!
-Plus you can get away with a really easy main dish like a perfectly roasted chicken and some potatoes and your guest will still feel you went to a lot of effort.
+Plus you can get away with a really easy main dish like a perfectly roasted chicken and some potatoes and your guest will still feel you went through a lot of effort.